It’s a truism that life is full of ups and downs. When you’re doing well, it seems like the sky’s the limit.

 In this ad, Michael Jordan talks about how he has missed more than 9,000 shots in his career, lost almost 300 games, and been trusted 26 times to take the game-winning shot only to miss.

-And in the end, of course, he becomes Michael Jordan.
+And in the end, of course, after all those failures, he becomes Michael Jordan.

 But what you don’t read is about the people who didn’t become Michael Jordan, or who don’t even have a much smaller heart-warming short-term success on which to end the anecdote.